digital-work-lab/literature-review-seminar/docs/day_2_teaching_notes_qualities.md

 ### Summary

 Note: theoretical or empirical contribution: not based on the evidence.

--> we can assume that highly transparent papers that lack a contribution will not be cited.
+- We can assume that highly transparent papers that lack a contribution will not be cited.